-David Orentlicher is the Cobeaga Law Firm Professor of Law and co-director of the UNLV Health Law Program at UNLV William S. Boyd School of Law.
-Nationally recognized for his expertise in health law and constitutional law, Dr. O has testified before Congress, had his scholarship cited by the U.S. Supreme Court, and has served on many national, state, and local commissions.
+David Orentlicher is the Judge Jack and Lulu Lehman Professor of Law at UNLV William S. Boyd School of Law and director of the UNLV Health Law Program.
+Widely recognized for his expertise in health law and constitutional law, Dr. O has testified before Congress, had his scholarship cited by the U.S. Supreme Court, and has served on many national, state, and local commissions.
 He also was a health policy adviser for the presidential campaigns of Barack Obama and Joe Biden.

-A graduate of Harvard Medical School and Harvard Law School, Dr. O is author of Matters of Life and Death and co-author of Health Care Law and Ethics, and co-editor of The Oxford Handbook of Comparative Health Law.
-He has published numerous articles and essays on a wide range of topics, including health care reform, physician aid in dying, reproductive decisions, affirmative action, and presidential power.
+A graduate of Harvard Medical School and Harvard Law School, Dr. O is author of Matters of Life and Death, co-author of Health Care Law and Ethics, and co-editor of The Oxford Handbook of Comparative Health Law.
+He has published numerous articles and essays on a wide range of topics, including Supreme Court reform, health care reform, physician aid in dying, reproductive decisions, affirmative action, and presidential power.
 Dr. O’s work has appeared in leading professional journals, such as the New England Journal of Medicine and the Journal of the American Medical Association (JAMA), as well as in the New York Times, Time, USA Today, CNN Opinion, the Chicago Tribune, and other major newspapers.

 Dr. O came to UNLV Law from the Indiana University Robert H. McKinney School of Law and Indiana University School of Medicine.
 He also has taught as an adjunct or visiting professor at University of Chicago Law School, Northwestern University School of Medicine, and Princeton University.
 He is a member of the American Law Institute and a former president of the American Society of Law, Medicine & Ethics.